Graph cuts always find a global optimum for Potts models (with a catch): Expansion always finds a global optimum

-\end{proof} The analysis is similar to that in \citet{LanSonVij18}, but reinterpreted through the certified algorithm lens of \citet{MakMak20}.
-The guarantee of Theorem \ref{thm:localglobal} that the LP relaxation \eqref{eqn:local-lp} is tight in the perturbed instance is crucial to our algorithm in Section \ref{sec:verifying}.
-Theorem \ref{thm:localglobal} also applies to any iterative algorithm whose set of iterative moves contain the set of expansion moves, such as FastPD.
+Theorem \ref{thm:localglobal} strictly and significantly generalizes Theorem 2 of \citet{LanSonVij18}, since $\mathcal{I}(\theta)$ is the set of $(1,2)$-perturbations of the input instance $\theta$.
+The analysis is similar to that in \citet{LanSonVij18}, but reinterpreted through the certified algorithm lens of \citet{MakMak20}.
+The guarantee of Theorem \ref{thm:exactpert} that the LP relaxation \eqref{eqn:local-lp} is tight in the perturbed instance is crucial to our algorithm in Section \ref{sec:verifying}.
+Theorems \ref{thm:localglobal} and \ref{thm:exactpert} also apply to any iterative algorithm whose set of iterative moves contain the set of expansion moves, such as FastPD.